Melange-Lf/DL_framework_from_scratch/readme.md

 Currenlty the implemented layers and loss functions include:

--Conv2d
+- Conv2d
--Linear
+- Linear
--Self Attention
+- Self Attention
--Sigmoid
+- Sigmoid
--Cross entropy loss using logits
+- Cross entropy loss using logits

 There is a bug with softmax backwards function  (which is also used in self attention) that is being worked on locally.